 *For me, not Pixie – never push the baby’s head to the nipple.
 See here for the correct manoeuvre.

 Alas, following just a few hours at home, we were back in hospital for several nights for Pixie to be fed via a nasogastric (NG) tube inserted up her nose and into her stomach.
-I may sound nonchalant, but trust me when I say this was ten times more harrowing than her traumatic birth (and something I intend to elaborate on soon).
+I may sound nonchalant, but trust me when I say this was ten times more harrowing than her traumatic birth.

 It was necessary to supplement with formula at this point; I already felt like a failure.

-During this time, I had access to some fantstic equipment and was expressing every two to three hours – or at least attempting to – including throughout the night.
+During this time, I had access to some fantastic equipment and was expressing every two to three hours – or at least attempting to – including throughout the night.
 I was resolute.
-And as my precious Pixie grew stronger and the tube was removed, I was able to resume breastfeeding.
+And as my precious Pixie grew stronger and her tube was removed, I was able to resume breastfeeding.